cristianglezm/FlowerEvolver-frontend/README-Docker.md

 ## Docker compose ##

-The frontend image must be built as it is a SPA and it needs to be configured.
+The frontend image must be built as it is a SPA and it needs to be configured. if you are on windows you might need to run dos2unix rewrite_env.sh

 You will need to change these environment variables: